vztot/jv-console-chat/README.md

 You can clone it and run your own server or connect to your friend.

-pom.xml include build options to build proper jar file
+pom.xml include build options to build proper jar file.

 ![gif](doc/img/view.png)